-As to wind and solar generation, its impact has not fully registered on decoupling—even in the green West.
-In this regard, while solar and wind’s share of electricity generation has been on the rise, its large-scale growth in some states only dates to the last decade, and so this analysis does not find a strong statistical relationship between states’ emission reductions and solar and wind’s share of power generation.
-With that said, wind’s share of electricity generation went from less than 2 percent to 19 percent in Idaho in the years after 2008, and similar trends can be seen in other states like Kansas, North Dakota, South Dakota, Texas, and Wyoming.
-In these states, the positive impact of solar and wind energy deployment is probably being undercut by other factors but it is likely that renewables will soon contribute to decoupling and decarbonization.
+Wind and solar generation have yet to register an impact on decoupling—even in the green West.
+In this regard, while solar and wind’s share of electricity generation has been on the rise, its large-scale growth in some states only dates to the last decade, and so this analysis does not find a strong statistical relationship between states’ emissions reductions and solar and wind’s share of power generation.
+That said, however, wind’s share of electricity generation grew from less than 2 percent in 2009 to 19 percent in 2014 in Idaho, and similar trends can be seen in Kansas, North Dakota, South Dakota, Texas, and Wyoming.
+However, in most of these states carbon emissions rose between 2001 and 2014, and so the positive impact of solar and wind energy deployment is probably being undercut by other factors.
+But it is likely that renewables will soon contribute to decoupling and decarbonization.

 In sum, it is impossible to overestimate the importance of states’ decisions about electricity sourcing in states’ decarbonization.
-Overall, the EIA concludes that changes in the national mix of electricity production—especially the shift toward cleaner-burning natural gas—accounted for more than two-thirds of the country’s and states’ emissions reductions across the country between 2005 and 2015.
-And that link is extremely visible here.
+Overall, the Energy Information Administration concludes that changes in the national mix of electricity production—especially the shift toward cleaner-burning natural gas—accounted for more than two-thirds of the country’s and states’ emissions reductions between 2005 and 2015.
+That link is extremely visible here.
 On the one hand, the rapid switch from coal to natural gas in scores of power plants has been a core driver of state-level decoupling and emissions reductions.
-Overall, the data presented here show a strong relationship between declining reliance on coal for electricity generation in the states and reduced carbon emissions.
-Three states—Idaho, Vermont, Rhode Island—and the District of Columbia do not use coal at all for power generation.
+Overall, the data presented here show a strong relationship between declining reliance on coal for electricity generation in the states and reduced carbon emissions (see Figure 5).
+Three states—Idaho, Vermont, and Rhode Island—and the District of Columbia do not use coal at all for power generation.
 On the other hand, nuclear power has played an important role in helping the Northeast and Southern states curb their carbon emissions over the past decade even as their economies grew.
 That New Hampshire and Maryland obtain 52 and 38 percent of their electricity from nuclear plants allows them to power growth with plentiful zero-carbon energy.
-At a time when more plants are being shut down than opened it is important that Maryland, Tennessee, and New York are all increasing the nuclear share of their total generation.
+At a time when more plants are being shut down than opened, it is important that Maryland, Tennessee, and New York are all increasing the nuclear share of their total generation.

 Figure 5: Insert scatterplot showing change in emissions and coal consumption